Target audience: Absolute beginners trying to understand Convolutional neural nets intuitively

 Lets set the address for these coloured blocks so that we can make it easy to denote it with mathematical notations.

-• Image pixels can be denoted as as i x y where i stands for image , x for the x-axis coordinate and y for the y-axis coordinate.
+- Image pixels can be denoted as as i x y where

-• Filter can be denoted as f x y where f stands for filter, xand y same as above (denoting its address at its own axis)
+for the y-axis coordinate. - Filter can be denoted as f x y where f stands for filter,

 Here’s what the above image would look like with its addresses.